 The StarSeeker IV 150mm Reflector is a 6” f/5 Newtonian with a 750mm focal length.
 These are fairly common scopes, especially for beginning visual users or astro-imagers.
 However, the scope deviates from most of the common 6” Newtonians out there in the form of the primary and secondary mirror supports.

-Despite all this, the views are pretty good – no different from any other mass-produced 6” f/5 Newtonian.
+Despite all the aforementioned, the views are pretty good – no different from any other mass-produced 6” f/5 Newtonian.
 If I didn’t know about the odd secondary spider and primary cell and was looking through it I’d probably tell you there was nothing unusual about the optics.

 The StarSeeker IV 150mm Reflector optical tube attaches to the StarSeeker IV mount with a short Vixen-style dovetail.